tenforward/cgroup-v2-doc-trans/source/cgroup-v2-ja.rst

 		Number of transparent hugepages which were split before swapout.
 		Usually because failed to allocate some continuous swap space for the huge page.

+	  numa_pages_migrated (npn)
+		Number of pages migrated by NUMA balancing.

+	  numa_pte_updates (npn)
+		Number of pages whose page table entries are modified by NUMA balancing to produce NUMA hinting faults on access.

+	  numa_hint_faults (npn)
+		Number of NUMA hinting faults.

+	  pgdemote_kswapd
+		Number of pages demoted by kswapd.

+	  pgdemote_direct
+		Number of pages demoted directly.

+	  pgdemote_khugepaged
+		Number of pages demoted by khugepaged.

+	  hugetlb
+		Amount of memory used by hugetlb pages.
+This metric only shows up if hugetlb usage is accounted for in memory.current (i.e. cgroup is mounted with the memory_hugetlb_accounting option).

   memory.numa_stat
 	A read-only nested-keyed file which exists on non-root cgroups.